-Tip: IncLudeDirectory is not the only preference that causes folders to be scanned.
-See also EmbedFileContentDirectory.
+Tip: IncludeDirectory is not the only preference that causes folders to be scanned.
+See also ${\it EmbedFile Content Directory.}$ ufs,lofs

 Values / range Comma-separated list of standard file system type names, as recognized by the UNIX mount command.
 Either omit white space, or enclose the list in double quotation marks.
 Default value No [Registry] default value.
 If no value is specified in the registry or command line, the default behavior is ufs, zfs, lofs.
-Example value ufs,lofs Specifying any value for this preference overrides (replaces) the default behavior.
-This example value excludes the zfs file system (otherwise included in the default), which exclusion may be required if this is in fact a remote file system.